Lydia Maria Child: Abolitionism and women's rights movements

 Child, a strong supporter and organizer in anti-slavery societies, helped with fundraising efforts to finance the first anti-slavery fair, which abolitionists held in Boston in 1834.
 It was both an educational and a major fundraising event, and was held annually for decades, organized under Maria Weston Chapman.
 In 1839, Child was elected to the executive committee of the American Anti-Slavery Society (AASS), and became editor of the society's National Anti-Slavery Standard in 1840.
+In doing so, she became the first woman to edit a national political paper.

 While she was editor of the National Anti-Slavery Standard, Child wrote a weekly column for the paper called "Letters from New-York", which she later compiled and published in book form.
 Child's management as editor and the popularity of her "Letters from New-York" column both helped to establish the National Anti-Slavery Standard as one of the most popular abolitionist newspapers in the US.
 She edited the Standard until 1843, when her husband took her place as editor-in-chief.
 She acted as his assistant until May 1844.
 During their stay in New York, the Childs were close friends of Isaac T. Hopper, a Quaker abolitionist and prison reformer.
 After leaving New York, the Childs settled in Wayland, Massachusetts, where they spent the rest of their lives.
 Here, they provided shelter for runaway slaves trying to escape the Fugitive Slave Law.
 Child also served as a member of the executive board of the American Anti-Slavery Society during the 1840s and 1850s, alongside Lucretia Mott and Maria Weston Chapman.

 During this period, she also wrote short stories, exploring, through fiction, the complex issues of slavery.
 Examples include "The Quadroons" (1842) and "Slavery's Pleasant Homes: A Faithful Sketch" (1843).
 She wrote anti-slavery fiction to reach people beyond what she could do in tracts.
 She also used it to address issues of sexual exploitation, which affected both the enslaved persons and the slaveholder family.
 In both cases she found women suffered from the power of men.
 The more closely Child addressed some of the abuses, the more negative the reaction she received from her readers.
 She published an anti-slavery tract, The Duty of Disobedience to the Fugitive Slave Act: An Appeal to the Legislators of Massachusetts, in 1860.